Musashi1584/Augmentations/Augmentations/ReadMe.txt

 bUseGravelyWoundedMechanic = false
 [/code]

+[b]Can you do a LW2 or Vanilla version?[/b]
+No i can't.
+I don't have both modding tools installed because they take up heaps of hd space and its too much effort to maintain multiple versions of a mod.

 [h1]Credits[/h1]
 [url=http://steamcommunity.com/id/MusashiKensai]Musashi[/url] - Gameplay design and coding
 [url=http://steamcommunity.com/id/Robojumper]Robojumper[/url] - Custom Slot support in the Highlander (without this mod would not exist)